What is SOMA Adaptive Memory Intelligence™ (SOMA AMI™)?

 What are the EMU lifecycle states?

-draft (registration default), shadow, canary, active, inactive, archived.
+EMUs progress through a managed lifecycle that enables safe, staged rollout from development through production.
 Transitions are enforced by the lifecycle API; soft deletes only (you can read history).

 How do registry/policy version pins work?